 It's now referred to itself as a Great Old One.

-GOO says there were originally eight "Warlords", 3 of them eaten by Kishin.
+GOO says there were originally eight "Warlords", three of them eaten by Kishin.
 These beings all have powers over terror, rage, power, knowledge, and order which drives mortals mad.
 Oh, and it also calls Death the Kid as "fragment of Law" which sort of explains his obsession with symmetry.

 Also, Maba-Sama.
 As tall as, if not slightly taller than, Angelica, has bat-like wings, which are generally useless, since she prefers to hover; and one of the very few close-ups of her face makes her look like she was built by someone from a Tim Burton visual effects studio.